mackelab/lfi-experiments/README.md

   --seed INTEGER              If provided, network and simulation are seeded --sim-kwargs TEXT           If provided, will be passed as keyword arguments
                               to simulator.
 Seperate multiple keyword
-                              arguments by comma, for example: 'duration=500
+                              arguments by comma, for example:
-                              cython=True'.
+                              'duration=500,cython=True'.
   --svi                       If provided, will use SVI version  [default:
                               False]
   --train-kwargs TEXT         If provided, will be passed as keyword arguments